saltict/availproject.github.io/docs/glossary.md

 ## Data Availability Committee (DAC)

-A data availability committee (DAC) is a set of nodes charged with storing copies of off-chain data and making it available on request.
-DACs feature in scaling solutions that increase throughput on a blockchain by processing transactions on a separate layer (i.e., off-chain scaling).
-Avail is more credibly neutral as a data availability layer than a DAC because it is a general-purpose data availability layer that exists as an independent chain, rather than a data availability layer for a specific L2.
+A Data Availability Committee (DAC) consists of a group of nodes responsible for preserving copies of off-chain data and ensuring its accessibility upon demand.
+DACs can be integral to scaling solutions that enhance a blockchain's throughput by managing transactions on a distinct layer, commonly referred to as off-chain scaling.
+Unlike DACs, which often cater to specific Layer 2 (L2) solutions, Avail stands out as a universally applicable data availability layer.
+It operates as an autonomous chain, ensuring a more impartial and versatile approach to data availability.

 ## Data Availability Sampling (DAS)